alainlubin/reference-pattern-aspdotnetcore/terraform/aws/README.md

  - Enter a Habitat Studio `hab studio enter` and then build the application `build`.
  - Upload your newly built package to the habitat depo `hab pkg upload <path to your .hart file>`.
  - RDP to either Windows app servers and show the service log by running `Get-Content C:\hab\svc\windows-service\LOGS\Habitat.log -Wait`.
- - Promote your new package to stable in the Habitat depo.
+ - Promote your new package to stable in the Habitat depo.***Note using the .yml file will automatically promote the package to stable using Azure pipelines***
  - Wait for the new service to be loaded on the Windows app server.
  - ***hard refresh*** your website URL (loadbalancer URL) Ctrl and click the Reload button (Windows) or Hold ⇧ Shift and click the Reload button (Mac).
- - Your website should now show with a new background colour.
+ - Your website should now show with a new background color.